Bacteria and Nitrate Monitoring

 NOTE: Indicator bacteria levels can change dramatically from day to day.
 Therefore, this information is a snapshot of river conditions at the moment the sample was taken.
 To best understand the water cleanliness in terms supporting safe recreation, open each sample location’s page for more detail and historical data showing trends in water cleanliness.
 Be sure to take the most recent sample date into account as well as patterns over time, recent weather, and flow conditions when deciding whether to swim, wade, fish, or boat.
 You can also view these data by turning the various layers on and off for each sampling event.
 The layer turned on highest up in the list of layers available will the one visible.

-In general, bacteria levels are typically elevated during and shortly after precipitation events.
+In general, bacteria levels are typically elevated during and shortly after precipitation events (wet weather).
 Good precautions to take include:

 Avoid swimming right after a rain storm where runoff is generated (> 0.1" rain)